High School FAQ's

 Is any kind of formal assessment required/available for home school high school students?

-The CRHSAP administers Iowa Assessment Tests, the standardized testing for high school students.
-The testing is given in April and is optional.
-However, students pursuing the program’s high school diploma are required to take some form of standardized testing their junior and/or senior year.
-Other nationally recognized standardized tests might include ACT, SAT, and Woodcock Johnson III.
+The CRHSAP administers Iowa Assessment Tests annually during the same testing window at the Cedar Rapids School District.
+The testing is given in April and is optional to homeschool students in Iowa.
+Students may also take other nationally recognized standardized tests such as the ACT, SAT, and Woodcock Johnson III.

 What kinds of support services are available to parents of home school high school students enrolled in the CR-HSAP?

-Parents receive the services of a certified resource teacher who will help determine high school goals and help document credits earned on students’ high school transcripts.
-Resource teachers also act as liaisons with district high schools, and can provide letters of recommendation as needed for the college application process.
+Parents receive the services of a certified resource teacher who will help determine high school goals and assist with finalizing students’ high school transcripts, act as liaisons with district high schools, provide letters of recommendation, and support the college application process.

 What are the program requirements for home school high school families?